decredcommunity/outreach/pr-materials-march-2020.md

 The value of a cryptocurrency is largely determined by the security of the network.
 And what impacts security most?
 A project's consensus system.

-Cryptocurrencies use a variety of consensus systems, which each have different security properties.
+Cryptocurrencies use a variety of consensus systems with different security properties.
 The Decred hybrid consensus system combines the best aspects of PoW with those of PoS, to create a network that is far more secure than other consensus systems.

 In Decred's hybrid PoW+PoS consensus system, a 51% attack requires a combination of hash power and tickets in the staking system.
-Apples for apples, an attack on the Decred network would cost 20x more than one on the Bitcoin network.
+Apples to apples, an attack on the Decred network would cost 20x more than one on the Bitcoin network.

 ### Crypto Gig Economy: Flexible Contractor Model